MCandHTML/Mc-And-HTmL/README.md

-# project
-This is the Folder for JavaScript and PHP .
+This is the Folder for JavaScript, PHP and HTML.(Not for all)